Burning in Williams County

 Device controlled fires, such as those from a grill, fire table, or gas camp stove, are not addressed under the burn ban, but the operator should always practice proper fire prevention.
 When the Fire Danger Rating is HIGH or greater, the device should be on a hard non-organic surface at least 15 feet away from dry vegetation.

-Any individual who willfully violates the Burn Ban is guilty of a Class B Misdemeanor (NDCC 37-17.1.10.1: MAXIMUM SENTENCE OF 30 DAYS IN JAIL AND A $1500.00 FINE).
+Any individual who willfully violates the Burn Restriction is guilty of a Class B Misdemeanor (NDCC 37-17.1.10.1: MAXIMUM SENTENCE OF 30 DAYS IN JAIL AND A $1500.00 FINE).

 There may be additional localized restrictions, so it is always best to contact your local fire district for more information.

-Device controlled fires, such as those from a grill, fire table, or gas camp stove, are not addressed under the burn ban, but the operator should always practice proper fire prevention.
+Device controlled fires, such as those from a grill, fire table, or gas camp stove, are not addressed under the burn restriction, but the operator should always practice proper fire prevention.
 They should be located on a hard, non-organic surface at least 15 feet away from vegetation and a fire extinguisher or water should be available on-site.
 Visit the Burning in Williams County webpage for more information.

 There may be additional localized restrictions, so it is always best to contact your local fire district for more information.

-Burn Ban Exemptions
+Burn Restriction Exemptions

 This exemption has been created for removing leftover standing crops.